MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 Prerequisites
 -------------

-- A pre-built VEE Port using a MicroEJ Architecture v8.2.0 or higher available on the machine
+- A pre-built VEE Port using an Architecture v8.2.0 or higher available on the machine

 Steps
 -----

-To use Managed C in your MicroEJ application, follow these steps:
+To use Managed C in your Application, follow these steps:

 #. **Install the MMM CLI (Command Line Interface):** Follow the instructions in the :ref:`MMM CLI (Command Line Interface) <mmm_build_kit>`.